 The Residential Hall computing network (ResNet) is managed by Apogee Telecom.
 Prior to using My-ResNet, students must set-up an Apogee account.
 This can be done prior to coming to campus or when you arrive in your residential hall.

 Parnassus is the Human Resources and Financial Services system for employees.
 If you have a job on campus, you will use Parnassus to record your time worked and view your personal employee information.
-Parnassus is accessed with your Netpass username, and the default password is the first two characters of your Netpass username, a plus (+) sign, and the last six digits of your IC ID.
+Parnassus is accessed with your Netpass username, and the default password is "IC", a percent (%) sign, and the last six digits of your IC ID, together without any spaces.
+For example, your default password could look like IC%000000.
 When you log into Parnassus for the first time, you will be prompted to reset your password.
+Attention Internet Explorer 10 users: Compatibility View must be enabled in IE 10 in order for Parnassus to display correctly.

 Personal Computer Recommendations